k-int/folio-grails-module-demo/README.md

 This repository is a demo of how to get a spring-boot app (grails 3 in this case) working as a [FOLIO](https://github.com/folio-org) module.
 It's the first in a series that set out how [K-int](http://www.k-int.com) intend to build modules for the FOLIO ecosystem (as external contributors).
 It should be considered separate to our work as a part of the core team.
 This project makes some different choices, and has different constraints to, the core FOLIO effort.
 This is the first in a series that will explain how we expect domain modelling and other spring-boot idioms like security to operate in the FOLIO environment.
 Our hope is to make it extremely easy to rapidly develop FOLIO modules using the high productivity frameworks that web developers expect to leverage.

+The latest revision of this repo will assume you are using the FOLIO vagrant build as your baseline host environment.
+This README is in a state of flux whilst that transition happens.

 ## Important Note

 The default branch for this project has been updated to be grails_3_3_0_manual_schema_per_tenant this branch now demonstrates an approach to implementing schema-per-tenant in folio/okapi modules based on the grails ecosystem.
 Important points to note are: